zekoNinja/sql-challenge/README.md

-I started with using: [QuickDBD][https://app.quickdatabasediagrams.com/#/] in order to construct my Entity-Relationship Diagram (ERD).
+I started with using: [QuickDBD](https://app.quickdatabasediagrams.com/#/)in order to construct my Entity-Relationship Diagram (ERD).
 ERD is a visual representation used in database design to model the structure of a database.
 I was able to connect and find relationships between the six tables for my Primary and Foreign Keys:

 My fist step, Here is a snapshot of the ERD Diagram: